nus-cs2103-AY2425S1/ip/docs/README.md

 ## Farewell 🎁

-When you're ready to leave, say `bye` to exit the application
+When you're ready to leave, say `bye` to exit the application:
 ```bash
 bye
 ```